ksauby/ioos-metadata/_docs/ioos-metadata-profile-v1-2.md

 1. For in situ observation datasets, the IOOS Profile allows only one **'platform'** per dataset.
 Please see the corresponding [Platform](#platform) section of the profile below for more information.

 2. The [**U.S. IOOS National Glider Data Assembly Center**](https://gliders.ioos.us/) currently uses a slightly different [netCDF File Format (V2)](https://ioos.github.io/glider-dac/ngdac-netcdf-file-format-version-2.html); work is in progress to harmonize the NGDAC File Format and IOOS Metadata Profile.

+## Tips

+Not all variables have CF standard names (e.g., profile_id).
+Make sure that standard_name attributes are only included for those variables for which standard names exist.

+Pay careful attention to dimensionality.
+For example, with few exceptions, platform and instrument should have dimensionality of 1.

+Use the IOOS Compliance Checker and make changes so that the file meets the requirements as outlined by the IOOS Metadata Profile.
+Data providers are also strongly encouraged to make sure that the file includes all recommended variables and attributes outlined in the profile.

 ## Gold Standard Example Datasets